Returning goods to the UK

 In all instances, to return goods to the UK, you must complete the following steps:

-- Contact your regulator (if required) – find out what goods are regulated.
+- Contact your regulator (if required).

-Goods rejected at the other country’s border
+If your goods are rejected at the other country’s border

 Your goods may be rejected if: